Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendant.md

 </div>

 ### Prestige Class Prerequisites:
-Any level 20 Ashford character that can cast the Astral projection or Planeshift spells (such as through the Monk's Empty Body feature).
-Or a character that is otherwise capable of solo planar travel to allow them to meditate in the Astral Sea, Ethereal Plane and Limbo over the course of a single day.
+Any level 20 Ashford character that has meditated in the Astral Sea, Ethereal Plane, and Limbo.

 ##### Hit Points
 - **Hit Dice:** 1d8
 - **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws:** Choose one from Strength, Constitution, or Dexterity.
-If you already have proficiency in all three, you instead gain proficiency in one saving throw of your choice.
+- **Saving Throws:** Choose any one skill proficiency.
-- **Skills:** Choose one from Arcana, Religion, History, Insight, or Perception.
+- **Skills:** Choose one from Arcana, Investigation, History, Insight, or Perception.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

-### Ascetic's Blessing
+### Immortal Arts
-At 21st level, *you understand enough about yourself and about the universe that you can grant a blessing*.
-Choose a [blessing](blessings.md) that you can grant to other creatures but cannot use yourself.
+At 21st level, you have gained understanding of some fundamental essence of this world.
+If an Immortal Art calls for a saving throw, it uses your Ki save DC.
+An Art’s Action Cost is the time you must spend activating the art, its Duration is how long its effects last.
+If it has a duration of a number of rounds, it lasts until the end of your next turn after the specified number of times initiative cycles back to the top.
+If an Art calls for an area of effect, use the Areas of Effect rules for spellcasting, PHB p.
+204.

-During a long rest, you and one other creature can meditate on this blessing.
-After the long rest, they benefit from that blessing.
-This ability ends after you take a long rest or if you use an action to end it early.
+You can select one Immortal Art at each level you take in this class, with a list located at the end of this page.
+You must select an Art whose level requirement matches the level at which you are choosing the Art.
+You can use each Art once per long rest.

 ### Transcend Materialism